zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/workshops/freetier/introduction.md

 ## About this Workshop

-This workshop shows how Oracle Visual Builder Studio can help you create web apps and manage your work in a collaborative team environment.
-You'll see how easy it is to design and develop a web app, manage its changes as part of a Git repository, and seamlessly deploy it for  users — all within a short period of time.
+This workshop shows how you can use Oracle Visual Builder Studio to create web apps and manage your work in a collaborative team environment.
+You'll see how easy it is to design a web app, manage its changes as part of a Git repository, and seamlessly deploy it for  users — all within a short period of time.

 Oracle Visual Builder Studio—aka VB Studio—is a development platform that helps your team plan and manage your application's lifecycle, right from design and develop through test and deploy.
+A rich visual designer lets you drag and drop UI components to create web apps, progressive web apps, and on-device mobile apps.
+While this visual development approach lends itself to low-code developers, experienced programmers always have access to the underlying source code.

-It simplifies development for low-code developers by providing a rich visual designer, while making the source code available for experienced programmers to modify.
-With integrated Git repositories that provide a collaborative environment to share and version code; Agile dashboards and issue tracking systems that help teams track progress; and automated builds for continuous integration and delivery pipelines, VB Studio is a complete solution to simplify application development and accelerate time to market.
+Integrated Git repositories enable a collaborative environment to share and version code; Agile dashboards and issue tracking systems help teams track progress; and automated builds and pipelines support continuous integration and delivery.
+A separate instance of Oracle Visual Builder provides easy publishing and database options when you’re ready to host your app.
+All this and more make VB Studio a complete solution to simplify application development and accelerate time to market.

 Take a look at this video to learn more, or just dive right into the labs.
   [](youtube:pMmrNIypI7c)